getzola/zola/docs/content/documentation/getting-started/configuration.md

 # The site theme to use.
 theme = ""

-# Slugify paths for compatibility with ASCII-only URLs produced by Zola < 0.9
-# Enabling this setting removes non-English (UTF8) characters in URLs
-slugify_paths = false

 # When set to "true", all code blocks are highlighted.
 highlight_code = false